Insights

 How to Get a License From a PRO

-Obtaining a license from a PRO is a relatively quick and straightforward process.
+Obtaining a public performance license from a PRO is a relatively quick and straightforward process.
 However, it’s one you may need to repeat several times.
 A license with one PRO won’t allow you to play songs managed by another PRO.
 For full coverage, you’ll need multiple licenses.

-Follow these steps to obtain a license:
+Follow these steps to obtain a public performance license:

-• Determine your needs.
 Specify exactly how you’d like to use music in your business.
 Are you playing recorded music only?
 Will you have live bands?
 Are you hoping to use music in an advertisement?
 PROs will ask these questions, so it’s best to be prepared.

-• Take measurements.
 PROs often ask for the size of the space where music will play and how many people will hear it.
 Do your homework so you’re prepared with accurate data.

-• Research PROs.
 If you already have an artist in mind, use YouTube to determine who holds the copyright, or pick up a physical recording (like a CD) to find out who represents that artist.

-• Contact the PRO.
 Most PROs have customer service representatives available by phone.
 Call and explain who you are, how you want to use music, and who might hear it.

-• Don’t be upsold.
 The sales staff may encourage you to broaden your music scope.
 For example, if you only need one song for an ad, they may try to entice you with a public performance license, too.
 Only buy what you need.

-• Look for discounts.
 When you’re given a quote, ask about money-saving steps you can take.
 Should you play music in a smaller area?
 Is there a lesser-known artist in the catalog who could charge less for a mechanical license?

-• Sign and pay.
 Once you’ve settled on a fee and contract, you can use the music as specified by the PRO.
 Remember to read your contract carefully and know what it covers.
 If you want to use music differently, you’ll need a new agreement.

 Commercial Streaming Services to the Rescue